Stanisław Kosior

-Stanisław Vikentyevich Kosior (Станислав Викентьевич Косиор; 18 November 1889 – 26 February 1939), sometimes spelled Kossior, was a Soviet politician who was First Secretary of the Communist Party of Ukraine, Deputy Premier of the Soviet Union and member of the Politburo of the Communist Party of the Soviet Union (CPSU).
+Stanislav Vikentyevich Kosior (Станислав Викентьевич Косиор; 18 November 1889 – 26 February 1939), sometimes spelled Kossior, was a Soviet politician who was First Secretary of the Communist Party of Ukraine, Deputy Premier of the Soviet Union and member of the Politburo of the Communist Party of the Soviet Union (CPSU).
 He and his wife were both executed during the Great Purge.

 Early career

 Stanisław Kosior was born in 1889 in Węgrów in the Siedlce Governorate of the Russian Empire, in the region of Podlachia, to a Polish family of humble factory workers.
 Because of poverty, he migrated east to Yuzovka (modern Donetsk), where he worked at a steel mill.
 In 1907 he joined the Russian Social Democratic Labour Party and quickly became the head of the party's local branch.
 He was arrested and sacked from his job later that year, and the following year felt obliged to leave the area due to police activity.
 He used connections to get re-appointed at the Sulin factory in 1909 but was soon arrested again and deported to the Pavlovsk mine.
 In 1913, he was transferred to Moscow and then to Kyiv and Kharkiv, where he organized local communist cells.
 In 1915, he was arrested by the Okhrana, the Russian secret police, and exiled to Siberia.

 After the February Revolution Kosior moved to Petrograd, where he headed the local branch of the Bolsheviks and the Narva municipal committee.
 After the October Revolution Kosior moved to the German-controlled areas of the Ober-Ost and Ukraine, where he worked for the Bolshevik cause.
 After the Treaty of Brest-Litovsk, he moved back to Russia, where in 1920, he became Secretary of the Communist Party of the Soviet Union.
 He was head of the Siberian branch of the CPSU from March 1922 to December 1925.
 In January 1926, he was appointed a Secretary of the Central Committee of the CPSU, working alongside the General Secretary, Joseph Stalin.